Beaufort, South Carolina

 Beaufort is located on Port Royal Island, in the heart of the Sea Islands and South Carolina Lowcountry.
 The city is renowned for its scenic location and for maintaining a historic character by preservation of its antebellum architecture.
 The prominent role of Beaufort and the surrounding Sea Islands during the Reconstruction era after the U.S. Civil War is memorialized by the Reconstruction Era National Monument, established in 2017.
-The city is also known for its military establishments, being located in close proximity to Parris Island and a U.S. naval hospital, in addition to being home of the Marine Corps Air Station Beaufort.
+The city is also known for its military establishments, being located in close proximity to Parris Island, a U.S. naval hospital, and the Marine Corps Air Station Beaufort.

-The city has been featured in the New York Times, and named "Best Small Southern Town" by Southern Living, a "Top 25 Small City Arts Destination" by American Style, and a "Top 50 Adventure Town" by National Geographic Adventure.

 History

 Written history began 500 years ago with the exploration of the area by Spanish Captain Pedro de Salazar between 1514 and 1516.
-Thus, Beaufort County was the site of the second landing on the North American continent by Europeans.
+Nearby, the colony of Santa Elena was having problems by 1566, when a group of potential settlers sailed from northwest Iberia and the Spanish governor of Floritda, Acinega, dispatched under Captain Pardo and 250 men to reinforce the colony.

-The Lowcountry region had been subject to numerous European explorations and failed attempts at colonization before British colonists founded the city in 1711.
-Named for Henry Somerset, 2nd Duke of Beaufort, the city initially grew slowly, subject to numerous attacks from Native American tribes and threats from the powerful Spanish Empire to the south.
+The Lowcountry region had been subject to numerous European explorations and failed attempts at colonization before British colonists founded Beaufort in 1711.
+Beaufort was named for Henry Somerset, 2nd Duke of Beaufort.
+The city grew slowly at first due to attacks from Native American tribes and threats from the Spanish Empire to the south.
 It flourished first as a center for shipbuilding and later, when the region was established as a slave society, as the elite center for the Lowcountry planters through the Civil War.

 Several months after hostilities began between the states, Beaufort was occupied by Union forces following the Battle of Port Royal.
-Due in part to its early occupation, the city attracted escaping slaves.
+Due to its early occupation, the city attracted escaping slaves.
 The Union declared the slaves emancipated and initiated efforts at education and preparation for full independence.
 The Freedmen's Bureau worked with local blacks during Reconstruction.

 After the war, the city relied on phosphate mining before a devastating hurricane in 1893 and a fire in 1907 brought extensive destruction and economic turmoil.
 Their effects slowed growth of the city for nearly half a century.

-In the latter half of the 20th century, the community became a destination for tourists.
-It also benefited by the growth of military installations in the area and related employment.
+In the latter half of the 20th century, the community became a popular tourist destination.
+Beaufort also benefited from the growth of military installations in the area and related employment.
 Local groups have worked to preserve Beaufort's historic character and significant architecture.
 These efforts have contributed to the community regularly receiving accolades in regional and national media for its general attractiveness and quality of life.